AI In OH: How New and Evolving Technologies Will Impact the Profession

 You can find the digital version of the symposium program HERE.

-Each session is scheduled for two hours, with the last thirty minutes designated for a robust Q&A section
+Each session was scheduled for two hours, with the last thirty minutes designated for a robust Q&A section

-so that attendees have plenty of opportunity to delve deeper into the theory and/or practice on display.
+so that attendees had plenty of opportunity to delve deeper into the theory and/or practice on display.

-We have also scheduled one morning and one afternoon session per day with a two-hour break in
+We also scheduled one morning and one afternoon session per day with a two-hour break in

-between so that everyone has a chance to fit at least some of this content into their weekly schedule.
+between so that everyone had a chance to fit at least some of this content into their weekly schedule.
+Attendees were also provided access to all ten recordings from the AI in OH Symposium.

 Scroll to Top